gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 ports, respectively.
 Master ports send requests (and receive response), and slave ports receive requests (and send responses).

-master-slave-1-fig outlines the simplest interaction between a master and slave port.
+The figure below outlines the simplest interaction between a master and slave port.
 This figure shows the interaction in timing mode.
 The other modes are much simpler and use a simple callchain between the master and the slave.